 Although it’s not something most people like to talk about, digestive disorders are extremely common and affect a large portion of the population.
-Abdominal pain is a symptom associated with many different ailments, so it is important to do research at Digestive Center and get a professional opinion in order to make a proper diagnosis.
+Abdominal pain is a symptom associated with many different ailments.

 If you find yourself suffering from digestive trouble, here is a breakdown of some of the most common digestive disorders and symptoms to help you better understand what might be going on.